priyankaMD/LearningBlogs/SimplePresent.md

 We are eating apple<br />
 He/she/it is eating apple<br />

-## Verb Have
+## Verb Have <br />

-“They have two children.”
+“They have two children.”<br /><br /><br />
-“She has a beautiful eyes.”
+“She has a beautiful eyes.”<br /><br />

-Note: “have” is a normal verb in English. we can use “do” and “does” in the present tense to make questions, and “don’t” and “doesn’t” to make negatives. we can use “did” in the past tense to make questions, and “didn’t” to make negatives.
+Note: “have” is a normal verb in English. we can use “do” and “does” in the present tense to make questions, <br />
+and “don’t” and “doesn’t” to make negatives. we can use “did” in the past tense to make questions, <br />
+and “didn’t” to make negatives.<br />

-“Do you have any money?”
+“Do you have any money?”<br />
-“Does he have any children?”
+“Does he have any children?”<br />

-“We don’t have much time.”
+“We don’t have much time.”<br />
-“She doesn’t have money for shopping.”
+“She doesn’t have money for shopping.”<br />

-“Did he have a good holiday?”
+“Did he have a good holiday?”<br />
-“We didn’t have a holiday last year.”
+“We didn’t have a holiday last year.”<br />

-## Verb “have got”
+## Verb “have got”<br />
-We can also use “have got” in the present tense to talk about possessions.
+We can also use “have got” in the present tense to talk about possessions.<br />

-I have got a new book from market.
+I have got a new book from market.<br />
-You have got a nice house.
+You have got a nice house.<br />
-He / she has got an important note.
+He / she has got an important note.<br />
-We have got pizza for lunch.
+We have got pizza for lunch.<br />
-They have got two beautiful children.
+They have got two beautiful children.<br />